 But for the ones that haven’t, VOIP stands for Voice Over Internet Protocol.
-It’s a standard method of communication over-connected networks by where your voice is digitized and broken down into envelopes of sound which can route over the Internet.
+It’s a standard method of communication over-connected networks in which your voice is digitized and broken down into envelopes of sound that can route over the Internet.

 The recipient of your phone call, either land-based telephony, mobile phone, or even another VOIP handset, collates these envelopes and recreates the sounds of your voice on the receiving side.

 However, for this communication to happen some magic is required.
 Magic in the way of a Virtual PBX.
 A Virtual PBX or IP-PBX software is a server that sits either on-site or in the cloud (before you ask the ‘Cloud’ is just another fancy word for the Internet).